DBCDK/biblo-admin/README.md

 ## Continuous Integration

-* We use Scrutinizer to analyze the code for code standards, debugging code and general mistakes.
+* We use [Scrutinizer](https://scrutinizer-ci.com/g/DBCDK/biblo-admin/) to run tests and analyze the code for code standards, debugging code and general mistakes.
   * Codesniffer runs with Drupal standards.
-  * The ESLint file (`.eslintrc`) in the root of the project is a duplicate of Drupal 8's `.eslintrc` file.
+  * The [`.eslintrc`](.eslintrc) in the root of the project is a duplicate of Drupal 8's `.eslintrc` file.
 This is needed because Scrutinizer assumes that the ESLint config file is placed in the root.